zbtechph/openvpn-agent/README.md

 # openvpn-agent

-this script sends a json data to your api to monitor active connections and bandwidth data includes trusted_ip, bytes_received, bytes_sent, common_name, and script type (client-connect or client-disconnect) https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/#environmental-variables
+this script sends a json data to your api to monitor active connections and bandwidth. data includes trusted_ip, bytes_received, bytes_sent, common_name, and script type (client-connect or client-disconnect) https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/#environmental-variables